(Image Source: Improvado.io)

 For instance, if a possible client was put off by the expensive price of your premium SaaS product, you can offer a customized and cheaper option as a trial.

-4 billion dollars is a big amount of money and all you did was do something extra to make your clients happy.
+4 billion dollars is a big amount of money, especially if all you did was take a step further to make your clients happy?

 By incorporating these strategies into your existing sales tactics, you can build a good relationship with your leads even from the first closed sale.